thoughtrealm/bumblebee/THREAT_MODEL.md

 encrypt _bundles_ you send to those users, as well as their public signing key so that you can verify that the sender of the _bundle_ is the expected user identity.

-This store file is always encrypted using the profile's system read and write identities.
+This store file is always encrypted.
+It is saved as a user bundle.
+However, the system read and write identities are used for the sender and receiver identities.
 Those identities are located in the _Local Identities Store_ described above in section **a**.

-If you choose to encrypt the _Local Identities Store_ with a user-supplied symmetric key, and then somehow lose or forget the key, then you will be unable to decrypt the _Local Identities Store_.
-As a result, you will also not be able to access this _User Identities Store_, since the system read and write identities are no longer available.
+As previously mentioned, if you choose to encrypt the _Local Identities Store_ with a user-supplied symmetric key, and then somehow lose or forget the key, not only will you be unable to decrypt the _Local Identities Store_, but you will be unable to access the _User Identities Store_ as well.
+This is because the system read and write identities are no longer available, which are used to encrypt the _User Identities Store_.
+In this sense, the optional user-supplied symmetric key used to encrypt the _Local Identities Store_ also protects the _User Identities Store_, since it protects access to the system read and write keys in the _Local Identities Store_.

+Similar to the _User Bundles_, the _User Identities Store_ is written out as a single bundle file and the same cryptographic techniques are used to encrypt it.
+Those are ed25519 and curve25519 for signing and encryption.

 ## **IV.
 Bumblebee Assets**
 The following is a list of assets relating to the Bumblebee CLI environment.